masa-sumimoto/sass-color-definition-method/README.md

 );
 ```
 - Get hex color for base color named `red`.
-- Use `get-scale-color` function for children brightness colors.
+- Use `get-scale-color` function for children Saturation colors.
 - Pass `Base color object`, `Scale division length`, `Approximate value with Base color (%)` to `get-scale-color` for children.
 - note: I often use Bootstrap name style like xxx-900, xxx-800... as map key.